jeongho/claude/textcraft-project-guidelines.md

 ```
 Output:
 ```
-project's done! 🎉
+project completed
-would love your feedback when u have time to check it out
+would appreciate your feedback when you have time
 ```

 ## Logo Command Ideas